 - Length in Karnataka

-Length in Goa: Goa has a fairly small share as compared to other two states.
+Goa has a fairly small share as compared to the other two states.
 Major challenges were faced while carrying out the construction work in Goa.
-Many bridges were constructed to pass railway line through the rivers flowing in Goa.
-The bridge on Zuari River in Goa is 1319 m long.
+Many bridges were constructed to pass the railway line through the rivers flowing in Goa.
+The bridge on the Zuari River in Goa is 1319 m long.
 In Goa total length of the railway line is 110 km starting from Pernem Railway station to Asnoti, Madgaon is the main railway station.

 “I take the vision which comes from the dreams, apply the magic of science and mathematics adding the heritage of my profession to create a design: I am an engineer I serve mankind by making dream come true.”